Turn "What If?" into a Reliable Plan for the Future

 Usually, one or the other is all that is needed.
 But in some cases, both kinds may be needed to help the same person.

-If someone with a self-funded trust will also get money from his or her family, both kinds of trusts need to be set up.
+If someone with a self-funded trust will also get money from their family, both kinds of trusts need to be set up.
 Family money should not be added to a self-funded trust.
 The reverse is also true.

 Please get in touch with our trust team to find out which trust is best for you.

 Getting a big sum of money at once or having a high income can affect the level of government benefits.
 Putting the money into a special-needs trust helps preserve government benefits.

 Our Special Needs Trust program is a mix of solutions and empathy.
 In this video, hear from people whose lives changed after working with us.

 Self-Funded Trusts and Military Survivor Benefits Plans

 The federal government allows military members and retirees to steer survivor benefit plans (SBP) to their children with disabilities.
 Survivor benefits are paid to family members of someone in the U.S. military after they die.
 The spouse-child option may also be used when the child has a long-term disability.
 This includes adult children, of course.

 A self-funded trust is needed to ensure the money doesn't put other government benefits at risk.
 The SBP would need to be irrevocably assigned to a self-funded trust.
 There are several steps to setting this up.
 Our trust team will get you started.
 We also provide the letter template to DFAS and an attorney certification of the trust. https://militarypay.defense.gov/Benefits/Survivor-Benefit-Program/Overview/

 Email AShelby@thearcofnova.org to set up a free consultation with our Director of Trusts.